 The construction of the Bakersfield Renewable Fuels Refinery was originally scheduled to be completed in early 2022 but has been delayed.
-We believe that the Bakersfield Renewable Fuels Refinery will commence operations in the fourth quarter of this year, but given the delays experienced to date with our lead contractor and other factors beyond our control, there can be no assurance that this will occur and operations may not commence until the first quarter of 2023.
-If operations do not commence until the first quarter of 2023, then our initial revenues from the refinery will also be delayed until such time.
+The retooling of the Bakersfield Renewable Fuels Refinery is ongoing and the refinery is expected to commence operations in the first half of 2023.
+Various scheduling issues experienced to date with our lead contractor and other factors beyond our control have delayed the completion of the project into 2023.
+While we are confident that we will commence operations by July 1, 2023, there can be no assurance that operations will commence by then.
+Our initial revenues from the refinery will also be delayed until operations commence.
 We based our operating budgets, and we scheduled our financial commitments on the assumptions that the refinery would generate significant revenues commencing early in 2022.
 The delay in the completion of the construction and the deferral of revenues has required us to obtain additional capital to fund our operating expenses and our other financial obligations during the period in which we are not generating revenues.
-On August 5, 2022 we increased our capital available under our Senior Credit Facility and amended certain sales agreements to reduce or eliminate any cash shortfall from completion of the Bakersfield Renewable Fuels Refinery and subsequent operations.
+On August 5, 2022 we increased our capital available by \$60 million under our Senior Credit Facility and amended certain sales agreements to reduce or eliminate any cash shortfall from completion of the Bakersfield Renewable Fuels Refinery and subsequent operations.
 However, there is no assurance that the measures we have enacted to date will be sufficient to fully fund all operations.
 Furthermore, even if we obtain additional financing or funding, the terms of such additional financing and funding may not be favorable and may negatively affect our future profitability.